sbroboticsteam/2019-2020-IARRC/comms-api/README.md

 	name: a name for the user to identify the topic.

 	role: "pub" or "sub"
-			"pub": means the node publishes on that topic -> uses publish() "sub": means the node subscribes to that topic -> uses subscribe()
+			"pub": means the node publishes on that topic "sub": means the node subscribes to that topic

 	transport: "ipc" or "inproc"

-	address: the format of the address depends on the transport mode
-			ipc: path to a file in /tmp
+	address: can be any string
-				If the file doesn't already exist, init_node() will automatically create it *two ipc topics cannot share the same file
+			*two ipc topics cannot have the same address
-			inproc: the address can be any string
-				*two inproc topics in the same process cannot have the same address
+			*two inproc topics in the same process cannot have the same address for ipc, the address becomes a file in /tmp/comms/